cran/Rclusterpp/README.md

 Rclusterpp uses OpenMP internally for concurrent execution.
 By default, as many threads as processors are created.
 To control the number of threads set the `OMP_NUM_THREADS` environment variable.

+## Installation
+Rclusterpp installation instructions can be found on the [project wiki](https://github.com/nolanlab/Rclusterpp/wiki/Getting-Started).